lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 .. warning::

-   If you spawn multiple sessions that uses multiple Python versions, there may be compatibility issues with the packages.
+   If you spawn multiple sessions that use different Python versions, there may be compatibility issues with the packages.
 This can be circumvented by branching ``PYTHONPATH`` environment variable via the ``.bashrc``.
 This is because the user's ``pip`` package is installed in the path specified in the